olinml2024/olinml2024.github.io/assignments/assignment17/FinalProject.markdown

 # Overview

 The final project is your chance to really customize this learning experience.
-In contrast to prevous projects, you have substantially more autonomy to choose a project topic that is exciting / important / valuable to you.
+In contrast to previous projects, you have substantially more autonomy to choose a project topic that is exciting / important / valuable to you.
 As a result, you will be charting your own course, exercising and practicing your independent learning skills, and potentially working with a partner.

 The deliverables for this project will consist of the following.
 * A **project proposal** detailing your learning goals for the project, your project topic, initial steps, MVP, stretch goals, and whether or not you are working with another person.